Teenager-with-hand-up-to-camera

 You think the writer won’t understand your business

-It’s true, your content writer may never understand your business as well as you do, but this can be less of a problem and more of an advantage.
+It’s true, your content writer may never understand your business as well as you do, but this can sometimes be less of a problem and more of an advantage.

-Hiring a generalist copywriter
+Hiring a generalist content writer

 Are we going to understand your business as well as you do?

-This is because we’re writing for your audience — and, chances are, they don’t understand your business as well as you do either.
+No. But often, we don’t need to.
+Because we’re writing for your audience — and, chances are, they don’t understand your business as well as you do either.

 In many cases, this is a benefit.
 Creating content from your audience’s point of view means we’ll research it in more detail, provide more explanation where necessary and answer all the right questions.